adrosoftware/circle-so-api-php-sdk/README.md

 # Unofficial [Circle](https://www.circle.so/) SDK for PHP

-This is a simple Object Oriented wrapper for the [Circle](https://www.circle.so/) API, written with PHP.
+This is a Object Oriented wrapper for the [Circle](https://www.circle.so/) API, written with PHP.
 The full Circle API documentation can be found [here](https://api.circle.so).

+## Documentation

+To see ful documentation visit the oficial [documentation](https://adrosoftware.github.io/circle-so-api-php-sdk/)

 ## Requirements